RyanMontville/pythonmaze/README.md

     <img width="23%" src="https://github.com/RyanMontville/pythonmaze/blob/main/images/V021-C.png" alt="A variation of v 0.021" title="A variation of v 0.021">
     <img width="23%" src="https://github.com/RyanMontville/pythonmaze/blob/main/images/V021-D.png" alt="A variation of v 0.021" title="A variation of v 0.021">
 </p>

+#### V 0.022 - 4/10/2024
+I optimized the functions to reduce the file size.
+Now instead of printing the same command over and over again, the command now takes an array of cordinates and loops through them.

+#### V 0.030 - 4/15/2024
+Taking a differnet approach with this version.
+Instead of generating an entirely random maze, the program now asks the user to input a word or phrase and then generates a maze that spells out the word or phase as paths.
+I am reusing the functions from 0.020.
+I am currently working on drawing the letters and their paths.